-“Sometimes it can be a little intimidating to be in a gym with a lot of heavy weightlifters,” says Christine.
+“Sometimes it can be a little intimidating to be in a gym with a lot of heavy weightlifters,” confides Christine.
 “Mike’s class gives us a comfortable space to do weights, and it’s not necessarily heavy weights.”

 Plus there is no waiting for machines, as the Fitness Centre is closed to the public during class.

 For Mike, not only does teaching give him an opportunity to lead by example and support healthy lifestyles, it also gives him a captive audience to do the other thing he likes to do best.

 “It’s good to be 70 and teaching fitness,” says Mike.
 “Being fit helps keep you awake better, keeps your joints limber and heart healthy, and probably helps me fight off all kinds of age-related diseases.
 And it gives me a good chance to tell jokes.”